 Corporations in the Classroom: What are Google and EBSCO teaching our kids?

-Corporations and brands shape culture, and unfortunately their influence has permeated into our education system.
+Corporations and brands shape culture, and unfortunately, their influence has permeated into our education system.
 Due to the steadily growing reliance on technology in schools—exponentially increased during the pandemic—already powerful companies are influencing and even determining the content our kids are consuming, shaping their young minds.
 Two corporate giants that dominate EdTech include Google and EBSCO.
 While these companies offer many benefits, such as increased access to information and communication, their “services” come with risks.
 Both Google and EBSCO have been on the National Center on Sexual Exploitation’s Dirty Dozen List multiple years in a row for failing to protect children and for profiting from sexual exploitation.
 These two corporations possess the money and manpower to significantly and proactively safeguard children using their products.
-Instead, they pander to the porn industry and put the onus on overburdened schools and families to make their products safer.
+Instead, they pander to or normalize the porn industry [edited for clarity] and put the onus on overburdened schools and families to make their products safer.

 Google has built a global empire that has significant reach into our schools.
 According to Google’s 2019 figures, 80 million educators and students worldwide are using G Suite for Education, with 30 million using Chromebooks in the classroom.
 Prior to the pandemic Chromebooks made up about 60% of tech devices used in US schools, with the numbers being purchased this year growing significantly as countless school districts and families bought and continue to buy Chromebooks for distance learning.
 As one of the most important tech companies in the world—one that is profiting from and greatly influencing the education sector—Google must prioritize protecting children from accessing pornography through its devices, platforms, and search engines.